TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 ##### Non-VEPA or VEPA case:
 We are stopping multiple clients to join same exclusive multicast address M irrespective of VLAN.
+In case when the same client registers M in a different VLAN, we are allowing the same client to register M with different VLANs.
+It is worth noting that M can be registered with different VLAN V1 and V2 by same client C1 only, if another client C2 tries to register M with V3 (totally different VLAN) then that request will result an error.
+But this will allow MV^ go same client C1, where V^ is registered VLAN by any client (need not same), unknown VLAN will be dropped.

 For more information about VLAN configuration, please refer to the [VLAN API Guide](../api_guide/group__ETHFW__SERVER__VLAN.html).